selimyanat/aave-like-protocol/docs/mitigating-collateral-price-fluctuations.md

 * The liquidation bonus gives the liqudidator more collateral than the amount to repaid.
 * The collateral price determines how much collateral is equivalent to the debt being repaid.

 This ensures that liquidators make a profit, which encourages them to participate in liquidations.

+> [!WARNING]
+> Liquidation must happens sooner so that there will still be enough collateral to fairly
+> compensante the liquidator.
+Otherwise the protocol would cap the colalteral (Collateral to seize
+> <= Total collateral) to prevent taking more than what the borrower owns.
+> More importantly, some protocols run their own liquidation bots as a backup
+> when external liquidators don't act.
+This ensures that bad debt does not remain
+> unliquidated for too long.

 <pre>
 Liquidator's profit = Collateral seized x liquidation bonus